nic-dgl409-wi24/dgl-409-capstone-project-JosmiJose14/README.md

     ``` nvm use 17```
 4. Reverse Proxy Setup:
- * Set up a reverse proxy to forward requests from your domain to the Node.js app's port using the .htaccess file.
-Your configuration might look like this:
+ * Set up a reverse proxy to forward requests from the domain to the Node.js app's port using the .htaccess file.
 ```
   RewriteEngine On
   RewriteCond %{HTTP_HOST} ^dgl409node.jjose.imgd.ca$ [NC]